 Hon.
 P.J.
-Akeeagok (interpretation): Good morning, Mr. Speaker.
+Akeeagok (interpretation): Good morning and thank you, Mr. Speaker.
 I am very proud as well that you have taken your seat there, and we are thinking about Speaker Akoak today as well as his family.

-(interpretation ends) I am so honoured to be able to recognize in the House members of the African and Caribbean Association of Nunavut, as well as the Nunavut Black History Society, who I had the pleasure of meeting just late last night.
+(interpretation ends) Mr. Speaker, I am so honoured to be able to recognize in the House members of the African and Caribbean Association of Nunavut as well as the Nunavut Black History Society, who I had the pleasure of meeting just late last night.